alexander695/Virus/README.md

 # Virus
-A virus for you teachers or idk make do you want
+A virus for you teachers or idk make do you want whith this

 # How to use